ebiwd/EBI-Framework/README.md

 This, the EBI Visual Framework, is the successor to the current EBI Compliance Theme and is targeted for an autumn 2016 release.

 Homed here are the various assets that make the EBI Visual Framewok (CSS, JS, and a few images and build scripts).

 ## Do I need to download this?

 No. The vast majority of users should link to the EBI hosted files.
-To use thos file, you'll load three CSS files, seven JS files, and use a wrapper HTML.
+You'll load three CSS files, seven JS files, and use a wrapper HTML.
 Have a look at the source of [the simple boilerplate page] (https://ebiwd.github.io/EBI-Pattern-library/sample-site/boilerplate/blank.html).

 ### Tell me more on using this...

-For a quick start, see the HTML demos in the [EBI Pattern Library /sample-site directory] (https://github.com/ebiwd/EBI-Pattern-library/tree/gh-pages/sample-site/boilerplate).
+- Quick start: see the [HTML demos in the EBI Pattern Library /sample-site directory] (https://github.com/ebiwd/EBI-Pattern-library/tree/gh-pages/sample-site/boilerplate).

-For guidance or help, check out the [issue queue](https://github.com/ebiwd/EBI-Framework/issues) or contact [Ken Hawkins on the Web Development team] (https://www.ebi.ac.uk/about/people/ken-hawkins).
+- Guidance and help: check out the [issue queue](https://github.com/ebiwd/EBI-Framework/issues) or contact [Ken Hawkins] (https://www.ebi.ac.uk/about/people/ken-hawkins) on the Web Development team.

-### Bonus
+- Test for compatibility: if you're migrating an exsisting site [try out the in-browser migration JS] (https://github.com/ebiwd/EBI-Framework/blob/gh-pages/sample-site/migrations/testMigration.js)
+- Import legacy style and grids: if you're not able to immediately move away from the exsisting omega grid, or some of the old popular or intro boxes [try loading the legacy CSS] (https://www.ebi.ac.uk/web_guidelines/EBI-Framework/v1.1/css/compliance-legacy-compatibility.css)
-Once you've implemented the technical tooling, [check out the pattern library for guidance on making your site look proper and good] (https://ebiwd.github.io/EBI-Pattern-library/).
+- Bonus: once you're up and running, [check out the pattern library] (https://ebiwd.github.io/EBI-Pattern-library/) for guidance on making your site look proper and good.

 ## About the framework

-The project is an evolution of the 2013 EBI Compliance Theme, updatingvisual styles to better match EMBL-EBI print colours and text, modern web design best practices -- such as responsive design, and to move to a versioned framework for improved maintenance cycles.
+The project is an evolution of the 2013 EBI Compliance Theme, updating visual styles to better match EMBL-EBI print colours and text, modern web design best practices -- such as responsive design, and to move to a versioned framework for improved maintenance cycles.

 The first release is v1.1 -- the current EBI Compliance Theme is the v1.0.
 Version 1.2 will follow six months after this is released.

-If you're migrating an exsisting site and want to test for compatibility, [try out the in-browser migration JS] (https://github.com/ebiwd/EBI-Framework/blob/gh-pages/sample-site/migrations/testMigration.js)

 This project continues efforts of the existing guidance by providing: